ramiroaraujo/alfred-screencapture-enhancer-workflow/README.md

 The workflow performs a normal area screenshot, and at the same time runs a custom made cli app in Objective-C that listen for mouse and keyboard events and saves the proper screen coordinates for later use.
 I also circumvents a few bugs from the cli screenshot app.

-Additionally, the workflow also works by keywords.
+Additionally, the workflow works by keywords.
 The keywords way has the advantage of allowing to specify a custom name for the screenshot, instead of the default one.

 ## Usage